Alexander Luckmann

 Bio

-Before coming to UCSB, Alexander worked as a landscape designer at Michael Van Valkenburgh Associates in New York City, helping design waterfront public parks across the United States and Europe.
+Before grad school, Alexander worked as a landscape designer at Michael Van Valkenburgh Associates in New York City, helping design waterfront public parks across the United States and Europe.
 He has also been the Architecture + Design Curatorial Intern at SFMOMA, conducting research for the 2018 exhibition The Sea Ranch: Architecture, Environment, and Idealism.
-He graduated from Vassar College with a BA in Art History, and received the Regents Fellowship for the 2021-22 academic year.

 Publications